Previous Block

 The blockchain is just a chain of blocks connected by block hashes.

-So if you tried to modify the contents of an older block (e.g. by replacing or removing a transaction), this will change the hash for that block, and it will no longer be part of the same chain of blocks, because the block that builds upon it will no longer be referring to it anymore.
+So if you tried to modify the content of an older block (e.g. by replacing or removing a transaction), this will change the hash for that block, and it will no longer be part of the same chain of blocks, because the block that builds upon it will no longer be referring to it anymore.

 Diagram showing how changing the contents of a block will change its hash, and will therefore break the link in the blockchain.